7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 Cognitive behavioural therapy

-A CBT programme ought to include:
+A CBT program ought to include:

 An individual’s anxiety levels in relation to their social phobia should be continuously assessed.